Pressure-Compensated Flow Control Valve (IL)

 Details

-Control element position vector for tabular parameterization of the hole opening area.
-The elements of the vector must match one-to-one with the elements of the Orifice area vector.
-The elements are listed in ascending order and the first element must be equal to 0
+Vector of positions of the control element for tabular parameterization of the hole opening area.
+The elements of the vector must match one-to-one with the elements of the Orifice area vector parameter.
+The elements are listed in ascending order, and the first element should be equal to 0.
+Linear interpolation is used between the points of the tabular data.

 Dependencies